Family Pods

 Creating rhythms, boundaries, and support systems that feel sustainable

 This is not about having it all figured out.
-It’s about being in it together.
+It’s about learning together.

 How the Pods Form

-Weekly 2-hour gatherings for 7 weeks - meeting outside at parks around Anchorage, Eagle River, and Palmar.
+Weekly 1.5-hour gatherings for 7 weeks - meeting outside at parks around Anchorage, Eagle River, and Palmer.

 Guided by Amy Rupp as facilitator and matrescence coach